| || member for 3 years, 9 months, 19 days|

 As we all know, families separate, moving on to distant locations.
 Find A Grave enables us to link families together in these cyber cemeteries, thanks to hundreds of volunteer memorial creators and photographers.
 As you can see on this profile, I have only created half of the memorials I manage.
 The rest of them were graciously transferred to me by those who originally created memorials for my family and to them I am deeply grateful.

 I have tried to restrict my memorials to my direct paternal and maternal family lines, the grandparents of various degrees.
-Then somehow the aunts and uncles of various degrees were included.
+Then somehow some aunts and uncles of various degrees were included, then a few cousins, then . . .

 Find A Grave statement regarding headstones: